 Current lithium-ion technology has helped to establish EVs in the automotive market.
 Yet questions remain about their viability for all drivers.
 Range and charging times are two issues that often cause debate over an EV’s practicality, while safety is also a problem, especially the potential of a battery fire.

-Solid-state EV batteries could be answer to all these concerns.
+An EV solid-state EV battery could be answer to all these concerns.
 The technology is being developed by a number of carmakers, all of whom see it as the next step forward for the EV market.
 The build materials used in solid-state batteries have a big part to play in this progress.

 The benefits of solid-state batteries